WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. noun: a female reproductive organ in which ova or eggs are produced, present in humans and other vertebrates as a pair.

+- overhead

+  1. adverb: above the level of the head; in the sky.

+     _"a helicopter buzzed overhead"_

+  2. adjective: situated above the level of the head.

+     _"the sun was directly overhead"_

+  3. adjective: (of a driving mechanism) above the object driven.

+     _"an overhead cam four-cylinder engine"_ 顶置凸轮轴四缸机

+  4. adjective: (of a cost or expense) incurred in the upkeep or running of a plant, premises, or business and not attributable to individual products or items.

+     _"the company has very high overhead costs"_

+  5. noun: an overhead cost or expense.

+     _"overheads, such as lighting, equipment, and any little extras, are paid for out of a centralized fund"_

+  6. noun: a transparency designed for use with an overhead projector.

+     _"software for producing slides, charts, and overheads"_

+  7. an overhead compartment, especially on an aircraft.

+     _"passengers get up to fiddle with their luggage in the overheads"_

 - overlook

   1. verb: fail to notice (something). 没有注意到（某事）。